api3dao/old-api3-docs/docs/next/grp-providers/guides/build-an-airnode/deprecated/configuring-airnode-orig.md

 In that case, you would only create the trigger for the request–response protocol.

 Note that at this stage, only the request–response protocol is implemented.
-You can list the endpoints that you want to serve under `triggers.request`.
+You can list the endpoints that you want to serve under `triggers.rrp`.
 In most cases, you would create a trigger for each endpoint in your OIS.

 Each trigger has an `oisTitle` and `endpointName` that allow you to refer to one of the endpoints in one of the OISes.